noahehall/theBookOfNoah/0current/aws/0microservices.md

   - data partitioning is key, think hard about the bucket name when saving objects to s3 as they naming scheme you chose determines the paritioning of your data
     - generally you always want logic/naming/structure/year/month/day/minute/etc
 - data stores: relational, key-value, in-memory, document, graph, time series, ledger (blockchain)
-- API proxies: api gateways
+- API proxies: whenever a microservice needs to be called (instead of triggered) an api gateway is required
+  - lambda fns integrate seamlessly with amazon API gateway
 - application integration and orchestration
   - SQS: for polling & FIFO queues
   - SNS: for pub-sub based messaging